Fix and reset your Mixamo avatar rig

 Visemes issues

 Blendshapes visemes gave us some problems when we did them with our workflow.
 Blendshapes in Maya use as a reference point the starting position of vertices BEFORE the binding process of the skeleton to the mesh (Bind Pose).
-This is why, when we tried to make the blendshapes from the mesh we had exported from mixamo, we had this ugly result.

 To fix this we'll reset our character rig.First, we will duplicate our original character.

 Now bind the new mesh to the skeleton we have.
 Skin > Bind SkinSelect the old mesh, then the new one.
 Go to Skin > Copy Skin Weights.You can delete the old mesh, since it has no use.
-(Just make sure to test the new one before deleting anything)
+(Just make sure to test the new one before deleting anything).

 Now you can start making blendshapes without problem!